siddhartha-gadgil/automating-mathematics/content/posts/integrating-ai-lean.md

 categories = []
 +++

 Generative AI is famous for being both powerful and unreliable, though more recently it has become more reliable even as it has grown in power.
 A natural way to attempt to overcome issues with its reliability are by using a *Formal Proof System* such as the *Lean Prover* to verify the correctness of outputs of AI.
-To use such an approach in a real world situation (say designing circuits) will involve building various *bridges* between these systems, and also human systems.
+To use such an approach in a real world situation (say designing circuits) will involve building various *bridges* between these systems.

 In this post, I discuss what is needed to integrate Generative AI with the Lean Prover for real world domains.
 Interestingly, much of the role of generative AI can also be played by humans, so all this is relevant for people using Lean or hybrid human-AI systems.